kastenhq/k10-openshift-lab/lab3_k10_backup/index.md

 Part 2.
 Scores Gone
 =====================

-1. Return to the Pacman tab in your browser and click "View Highscore List" or if the game is playing, hit <space bar> and click __High Score__
+1. Return to the Pacman tab in your browser and click "View Highscore List" or if the game is playing, hit the space bar and click **High Score**

     ![Leaderboard](./assets/images/pacman_leaderboard.png)